microsoft/vscode-wiki/Roadmap.md

 - Explore support to synchronize more state when opening the same folder in different VS Code installs such as  untitled files, open files, focussed editor.
 - Explore how to better provide support for low-end devices.
-- Explore how to support new user in learning VS Code (interactive exploration mode, videos)
+- :runner: Explore how to support new user in learning VS Code (interactive exploration mode, videos)
 - Explore how to make it easier to show, tell, and share your VS Code customizations.
-- Explore how to support trying out VS Code for a particular language or technology stack without any local installation.
+- :runner: Explore how to support trying out VS Code for a particular language or technology stack without any local installation.
 For example, 'Debug Java code in less than 1 minute'.

 ## Documentation